 The dual-core PxMM improves performance by running PLC code and motion code at the same time.
 Typical performance gain varies from 45% to 80% depending on the type of application being run.
 The greatest performance gain is obtained when PLC code execution time and motion code execution time, measurable using the trace times feature (see Practical Application: Using Trace Time To Measure CPU Load), are roughly the same.
 If one of these two values dominate the execution time, then the performance gain will be on the smaller side.

-- If you are using a dual-core PxMM and the peak CPU usage (see Hardware Status) is under 40%, then the single-core 1.2 GHz PxMM model will likely meet your needs.
+- If you are using a dual-core PxMM and the peak CPU usage (see Web Server Diagnostic) is under 40%, then the single-core 1.2 GHz PxMM model will likely meet your needs.

 - If you are using a dual-core PxMM and the peak CPU usage is under 25%, then the 800 MHz PxMM model will likely meet your needs.